You Shook Me All Night Long: Music video

 The second is directed by David Mallet and released six years after the song's original release (when the song was reissued in Who Made Who).
-Angus and Malcolm Young follow Johnson around the English town of Huddersfield, with Angus Young wearing his signature schoolboy outfit.
+Angus and Malcolm Young follow Johnson around the West Riding of Yorkshire town of Huddersfield, with Angus Young wearing his signature schoolboy outfit.
 The video clip casts the English glamour model Corinne Russell, a former Hill's Angel and Page 3 Girl—along with other leather clad women wearing suits with zips at the groin region—pedaling exercise bicycles in the background.

 The VH1 series Pop-Up Video revealed that, during the scene with the mechanical bull, the woman playing Johnson's lover accidentally jabbed herself with her spur twice.
 The roadie who came to her aid married her a year later, and Angus Young gave them a mechanical bull as a wedding present as a joke.
 In the original 1980 video Phil Rudd played drums, while the 1986 video showed Simon Wright, who replaced Rudd in 1983.
 Rudd returned to AC/DC in 1994.